aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 1. Navigate back to [Azure DevOps](https://dev.azure.com)
 2. If you're not already in your YAML file, click the **Edit** button in the top-right corner to edit your build pipeline

-In your YAML file, add the snippet below as a first step (**replace the placeholder with the name of your storage account**)
+In your YML file, add the snippet below as a first step (**replace the placeholder with the name of your storage account**)
 ```
 - script: 'net use X: \\nameofyourstorageaccount.file.core.windows.net\data /u:nameofyourstorageaccount $(filestorage.key)'
   displayName: 'Map disk drive to Azure Files share folder'